-"It's important to constantly be improving yourself because progress leads to fulfillment," says New York City life coach Julie Holmes, in an email to Bustle.
-"We oftentimes think that accomplishments lead to our happiness, but it simply isn't true.
-While you may feel good after an achievement, the feeling isn't sustainable.
+While the idea of "self-improvement" can seem daunting, the good thing is it's an ongoing process, and not so much about pressuring yourself, or meeting deadlines.
+In fact, "we oftentimes think that accomplishments lead to our happiness, but it simply isn't true," Julie Holmes, a New York City-based life coach, tells Bustle.
+"While you may feel good after an achievement, the feeling isn't sustainable.
 It's important to always be learning and growing in life for happiness that's lasting."

 5. Be All About That Daily Journal